正常

 In a Nutshell

-A scoped enumeration type that resolves the issues of traditional enum polluting the global namespace and implicitly converting to integers.
+Scoped enumerations that resolve the issues of traditional enum types polluting the global namespace and implicitly converting to integers.

 Header